CharlieMc0/discord-tools/README.md

 SCAM" in the username.

 For this script to work you must have connected your bot to the server with proper permissions

+## Bulk Assign
+This takes an list of discord user Ids as an input and assigns a new role to them.
+Role is specificed with env variable - DISCORD_ROLE_ID_FOR_ASSIGNMENT or you can edit value in the script.